Normalizing LiDAR Point Clouds with PDAL: Precision Workflows for Forest Canopy and Terrain Extraction

 Conclusion

 Normalizing LiDAR point clouds with PDAL transforms raw elevation data into ecologically actionable height metrics.
-By enforcing strict CRS validation, tuning cloth simulation parameters to local canopy structure, and constraining DTM interpolation resolution, researchers can eliminate systematic HAGL artifacts before canopy height modeling or gap analysis.
-This pipeline architecture scales seamlessly from single-stand inventories to regional conservation assessments, ensuring reproducible terrain extraction across diverse forest biomes.
-For advanced multi-scale canopy analysis and understory density quantification, integrate normalized outputs into the broader Canopy Height Modeling & Terrain Extraction framework.
+By enforcing strict CRS validation, tuning cloth-simulation parameters to local canopy structure, and computing heights above ground with filters.hag_nn or filters.hag_delaunay, researchers eliminate systematic HAGL artifacts before canopy height modeling or gap analysis.
+This pipeline architecture scales from single-stand inventories to regional conservation assessments, ensuring reproducible terrain extraction across diverse forest biomes.
+Integrate normalized outputs into the broader Canopy Height Modeling & Terrain Extraction framework for gap detection, vertical complexity analysis, and aboveground biomass estimation.